 Mounting: The textile was mounted and framed within our own conservation department, which is led by expert staff.
 We take great care in the mounting and preservation of flags and have framed thousands of examples.

 The gilded molding has a rippled profile and dates to the period between 1825 and 1850.The background is 100% cotton twill, black in color.
 The glazing is U.V. protective plexiglass.
 Feel free to contact us for more details.

-Condition: There is an all-over golden oxidation of the white fabric and there is very minor staining.
+Condition: There is an all-over golden oxidation of the white fabric and there is minor staining, the most notable of which occurs in the background, to the lower left of the portrait.
 There are tiny tack holes in each corner and there are minor nicks around the perimeter.